Home / Journals / PHYTON / Vol.79, 2010

 Phyton-International Journal of Experimental Botany, Vol.79, pp. 69-76, 2010, DOI:10.32604/phyton.2010.79.069

 Abstract Pappophorum phillippianum and Trichloris crinita grow in areas where traditional forages cannot establish.
 They are not food resources for excellence, but have some nutritional value to domestic livestock.
 Leaves and stems collected in a natural halophytic field were treated using current techniques for describing their epidermic and anatomical characteristics.
 Blades of both species have papillose adaxial epidermis, and it is also the case for the abaxial epidermis in T. crinita.
 Silica bodies are double-axe shaped or cross shaped.
 Both species show foliar glandular and eglandular trichomes.
 Only T. crinita shows prickles.
-Anatomically, both species show groups of fibers in the… More >
+Anatomically, both species show groups of fibers in… More >

 • Open AccessOpen Access